MrPoppa/simple/README.txt

 -----

-To create a new branch directly and switch to it(checkout) use git branch -b 'branch-name' To push a branch to github use
+To create a new branch directly and switch to it(checkout) use git checkout -b 'branch-name' To push a branch to github use
 -- git push origin 'branch-name' -- !!!
 Sorry!
 That's wrong.
 First time you use